y-monson/recipes/README.md

 3. Filters: Add filtering options (e.g., by cuisine, dietary restrictions).
 4. Enhanced Styling: Improve the UI/UX with advanced styling and animations.
 5. Unit Tests: Add unit tests to ensure the reliability of the components.
-6. Deployment: Deploy the application using a service like Vercel, Netlify, or GitHub Pages.

 ## Getting Started with Create React App